 (5) The supervising dentist has evaluated the dental hygienist's skills.

-(6) The supervising dentist examined the patient not more than seven months prior to the date the dental hygienist provides the dental hygiene services to the patient.
+(6) The supervising dentist examined the patient not more than one year prior to the date the dental hygienist provides the dental hygiene services to the patient.

 (7) The dental hygienist complies with written protocols or written standing orders that the supervising dentist establishes.